-For further information, please contact the Child Life Therapy Department on (02) 9845 3717
+For further information or support, please contact the Child Life Therapy Department on (02) 9845 3717.

 Heart Beads is a programme that was started at the Heart Centre for Children in 2008.Upon attendance at pre-admission clinic, or admission to the ward, you will be given a brochure regarding the programme and the opportunity to enrol and begin your Heart Beads journey, and you will receive a Heart Beads package with your child's name and date of birth already strung and ready to go.
 For each procedure, treatment, good and bad day and other milestone, there is a a unique bead which will be given to you to add to the string.

 The beads are a great way to trace your child's hospital journey.
 They provide a tool for children and families to be able to talk about the illness and experience, and to reward your child for their courage.

 If you have questions about this programme, please don't hesitate to call our Preadmission Nurse via our reception on (02) 9845 2345.